 This kind of vessel has become the main way of transporting manufactured goods globally.
 They are specially designed to transport freight in containers.
 Container vessels can carry a number of different cargoes, from foodstuff to automobiles.
-They are also used to transport bagged and palletised goods, liquids and refrigerated cargo.
+They are also used to transport bagged and palletised goods, liquids, and refrigerated cargo.

-Bulk carriers are large vessels used to transport commodities in big quantities or to transport “loose” cargo such as grain, coal, ore, cement and other such materials.
+Bulk carriers are large vessels used to transport commodities in big quantities or to transport “loose” cargo such as grain, coal, ore, cement, and other such materials.
 They are usually divided into different cargo holds and come in an array of sizes to suit the amount of cargo that needs to be shipped.

 These ships are special liquid cargo ships that carry and transport raw oil.
-They are leak-tight, offer structural resistance and have a pumping system for loading and unloading the fuel.
+They are leak-tight, offer structural resistance, and have a pumping system for loading and unloading the fuel.
 Most oil tankers can hold up to two million oil barrels.

 This kind of vessel transports food and other perishable goods, such as fruit or meat, that need to be refrigerated or frozen.
 The cargo is usually stored in temperature-controlled, sealed holds.

-Ro-ro or roll-on/roll-off vessels carry wheeled vehicles such as cars, buses, truck trailers, heavy machinery and the like.
-These ships feature multiple vehicle decks that comprise parking lanes which are linked by internal ramps.
+Ro-ro or roll-on/roll-off vessels carry wheeled vehicles such as cars, buses, truck trailers, heavy machinery, and the like.
+These ships feature multiple vehicle decks that comprise parking lanes that are linked by internal ramps.
 One or more loading ramps provide access to the shore.
 The cargo capacity of ro-ro ships is measured in Car Equivalent Units (CEU); the largest car carriers have a capacity of more than 6,000 CEU.

 Livestock vessels are fitted with pens and other necessary equipment to safely transport a large number of animals.
-These ships have been designed to provide the animals with proper ventilation, food and water.
+These ships have been designed to provide the animals with proper ventilation, food, and water.

 There are two types of livestock vessels: open carriers and closed carriers.
-Open livestock carriers have the animal cages installed on open decks.
+Open livestock carriers have animal cages installed on open decks.
 This gives them natural ventilation.
 Meanwhile, closed livestock carriers have animal pens within the vessel, thereby requiring mechanical ventilation systems.